Ricardomol/pazdera.github.io/_posts/2015-08-10-experience-vs-experiment-driven-innovation.md

 The implementation is as successful as close you can get the final results to your vision.

-This is the natural way of working for designers and the do this most of their time.
+This is the natural way of working for designers.
 They start with a problem and come up with what they think the solution should look like.
-If the designer is good, the product is likely to make sense, because there's a central  story driving the whole process (whether it'll make market sense, that's different story).
+If the designer is good, the product is likely to make sense, because there's a central  story driving the whole process (whether it'll _make market_ sense, that's different story).

 This can render good things and bad.
 An 1-click laundry service app, a revolutionary way to manage your photo library or perhaps a cloud platform